danidiaz/dep-t-value/README.md

 # dep-t-value

-Pair external resources with types within your program.
+Pair resources files with types within your program.

 Part of the [dep-t-framework](https://github.com/danidiaz/dep-t-framework).